eppleton/frgaal/index.md

    Some serialization libraries may not recognize the class as a record class.
  * the frgaal compiler will produce a separate class file of the record class under `META-INF/versions/16`, which will have the proper superclass and other runtime support.
 If the classfiles are packed into a jar marked as a [multi-release jar](https://openjdk.org/jeps/238), the runtime may be able to use the JDK 16 version with the better runtime support.

+### Multi-Release JARs

+Several features (like the record classes, or sealed classes) require runtime support, which is not available on older platforms. frgaal will generate multiple versions of the classfiles, for use in older versions of the Java platform, which may lack some features, and fully featured for use in newer versions of the Java platform.
+The structure matches the [multi-release jar](https://openjdk.org/jeps/238) structure.
+When the classes are packed in a jar marked as a multi-release jar, the Java runtime will be able to use the appropriate version of the classfiles.

 Building
 --------